 Windows 98 was a GUI based operating system that was released by Microsoft in 1998.
 It was released as a part of the 9x series of the windows operating system which included its predecessor, Windows 95.
 Windows 98 was released in both 32 and 16-bit versions just like the older windows 95 and it was based on the Disk Operating System (DOS) which was a Command-Line operating system developed by Microsoft.
 Windows 98 was released on the 15th of May in the year 1998 and was put on sale worldwide on the 25th of June in the same year.

 After Windows 98, came the Windows 98 SE.
-Here, SE stands for Second edition and was released on 5th of May in the year 1999.
-Both Windows 98, as well as the Windows 98 SE operating systems, were supported by Microsoft till 30th of June 2002.
-Buyers could, however, get extended support till 11th of July 2006.
+Here, SE stands for Second edition and was released on the 5th of May in the year 1999.
+Both Windows 98, as well as the Windows 98 SE operating systems, were supported by Microsoft till the 30th of June 2002.
+Buyers could, however, get extended support till the 11th of July 2006.
 You can download Windows 98 ISO from our website.

 Features of Windows 98 ISO

 Taskbar and Start Menu

 The taskbar, one of Windows 95’s smarter innovations, is even better in Internet Explorer 4.0 and Win98.
 Microsoft has hewn the new improved version closely to the “if it’s not broken, don’t fix it” school of thought.
 There’s been no mind-bending, radical overhaul, but rather the addition of significant and useful enhancements.

 People found the new Web-savvy features helpful (though new users thought that they might complicate matters).
 With Windows 98, the Favorites folder was found on the Start menu.
 Under the Find folder, a “Find… On the Internet” choice took you to Microsoft’s search site.